 with a number of veteran filmmakers, releases and distribution platforms.
 VetFlicks’ Theatre Network, VetFlicks

-Exchange and VetFlicks Digital content will be relevant with global exhibition outlets and on all existing and foreseeable
+Exchange and VetFlicks Digital content will be relevant to global exhibition outlets and on all existing and foreseeable

 digital platforms.
 Read more....

 Note: This comes close to being an advertisement, something I try to avoid but since it appears to be

 non-profit and is directed towards veterans, i think that it is worth posting.
 Jim White, Webmaster

 A couple of links and other information related to the 40th Anniversary of the Fall of Saigon.